joshuatsmith96/PLM_Platform/README.md

    ```

 4. **Configure environment variables**
-   Create a `.env` file in the root directory:
+   Create a `.env` file in the 'backend' directory:
    ```env
    DBUSER=your_db_user
    HOST=localhost